-It is important to note that the 2009 legislation that created the pilot program and the five counties' ability to enact local regulation was written with an expiration date of July 1st, 2014.
+It is important to note that the 2009 legislation that created the pilot program and the five counties' ability to enact local regulation was written with an expiration date of July 1, 2014.
+This deadline was extended during the 2014 Florida legistlative session to July 1, 2017.
 All local ordinances enacted under this section "shall expire concurrently with the expiration of the pilot program and shall be inoperative and unenforceable thereafter" unless they are reenacted by the Florida Legislature.